ArturoDurazo/Boogle/README.md

 # Boogle

-The present project consists of a Boogle game with two modes.
+The present school project consists of a Boogle game with two modes.
 The first mode is a 3x3 board and the second with a 4x4.
 Boogle is a game where the objective is to create words made up from adjoining letters in the board– the letters must touch each other – and must be able to connect to each other in the proper sequence to spell the word correctly.
 The letters may join in any direction
 – horizontally, vertically, or diagonally.